-For those who like to exercise in comfort, stationary recumbent bikes may be the gentlest of all exercise bikes.
-Unlike upright stationary models that can be rough on your body, the best recumbent bikes have chair-like seats with comfortable cushioning and great lumbar support.
-They can relieve pressure from your back as you lean back to cycle, plus this type of seated biking is less jarring to joints in your ankles, knees and hips.
+For those who like to exercise in comfort, stationary recumbent bikes may be the best choice around.
+But don’t mistake comfort for lack of intensity.
+I’ve been lifting weights long enough to have some knee pains related to squats and deadlifts, and there’s a lot of value to adding bikes into the mix.
+The same can be true for long-time runners.
+The great thing about recumbent bikes is they take stress off your lower joints without sacrificing intensity.
+Unlike upright stationary models that can be rough on your tail due to the hard, narrow seats, the best recumbent bikes have chair-like seats with comfortable cushioning and great lumbar support.
+I like how these can relieve pressure from your spine as you lean back to cycle, plus this type of seated biking is less jarring to joints in your ankles, knees and hips.
 This is partly because you exert less downward pressure than when seated upright.

-Our favorite recumbent exercise bikes—which are also on our general best exercise bikes page—address three groups of shoppers.
-For those who enjoy immersive interactive training, NordicTrack entices with iFit-enabled touchscreens, tablet computer holders and unlimited workout downloads.
+Our favorite recumbent exercise bikes—which are also on our general best exercise bikes page—address the needs of different types of users.
+For those who enjoy immersive interactive training, both ProForm and NordicTrack entice with iFit-enabled touchscreens, tablet computer holders and unlimited workout downloads.
 For riders most interested in powerful resistance, Diamondback Fitness beckons with 32-pound flywheels.
-Their best recumbent bike has dozens of built-in programs too, some of which are heart-rate controlled.
+Their best recumbent bike has dozens of built-in programs too, some of which are heart rate controlled.
 Finally, we suggest Sole Fitness to luxury shoppers and light commercial fitness room buyers.
 Sole’s best recumbent bike is made to light-commercial standards and has an extra-long parts warranty for residential owners.
 Specs include a 30-pound drive, 10 preset programs and wireless heart-rate control.
+One of the things I like about the Sole lineup is they include built-in programs so users aren’t locked into an app to provide workouts.

 Why Choose Indoor Cycling?